-There are 2 notable issues with the implied cap rate in commercial real estate.
+There are two notable issues with the implied cap rate in commercial real estate.

 First, it relies on estimates.
-Often, the net operating income used to calculate it is not the “in place” NOI.
+Often, the net operating income used to calculate implied cap rate is not the “in place” NOI.
 Instead it is the “pro forma” NOI, which is the NOI that could be achieved based on market dynamics.

 The second issue is that value is not an objective measure.
 One commercial real estate investor may look at an investment property and assign it a lower cap rate/higher value while another may come in with slightly different assumptions and assign it a higher cap rate/lower value.

 For these reasons, the cap rate associated with a commercial property should not be taken as fact.
 It is directional and highly subject to change based on real estate market factors, property types, investor assumptions, and current demand.

 The cap rate can vary widely based on the specifics of a commercial real estate deal.
 But, for context, most commercial properties are bought/sold in the 4% – 12% cap rate range.
 Of course, a property could command a value outside of this range, but it would be the exception, not the norm.

 The cap rate is just one of many real estate investment performance metrics that must be calculated as part of the pre-purchase due diligence and research process.
 In our own case, we calculate dozens of performance metrics in addition to reviewing qualitative factors like market conditions, tenant strength, location, and property condition.
 This amount of research can be a lot for any individual investor to perform.